 One thing that might help is to look for speakers with a higher sensitivity.
 These will require less power to get higher volumes, and so it may be your current speakers have low sensitivity – which is why it seems quiet.

-Once you have narrowed down your choices to a few options, you should then try to listen to them at local shop.
-Different makes of speaker have different tones and sounds - and we all have different tastes as to what sounds good.
+Once you have narrowed down your choices to a few options, you should then try to listen to them at a local shop.
+Different makes of speaker have different tones and sounds – and we all have different tastes as to what sounds good.